Miraclexy/Quantitative-Analysis-Projects/README.md

 **8. hedge ratios for spread trading**

 Show the potential problem when calculating hedge ratio in spread trading using OLS regression and point out a better way to do that which makes the hedge ratio symmetrical.

+**9. a Game-Theoretical Approach for Designing Market Trading Strategy**

+Research is based on the paper A Game-Theoretical Approach for Designing Market Trading Strategies wrote by Garrison W. Greenwood and Richard Tymerski.

+Use some technical features together with fuzzy membership functions to find out a trading strategy which can tell whether a trading day is a up-trend day or a down-trend day.

+Model with evolutionary algorithm and do empirical analysis on S&P 500 index.